nigelteosw/NUS/Mods/Y2S2/CS2109S/Tutorial/Tutorial 1.md

 (BG, 5), (AG, 10), (SC, 15)
 The search will end when the path BG is removed and the final path will be S -> B -> G

-b)
+b) State of the set in graph search:
+(SA, 1), (SB, 5), (SC, 15)
+(SB, 5), (AG, 11), (SC, 15)
+(BC, 10), (AG, 11), (SC, 15)

 c)

 d) Uniform-cost search only evaluates the cost to the start vertex when we choose a vertex to expand while djikstras algorithm determines the lowest cost from the root to every node

 ### 5. Describe a state space in which iterative deepening search performs much worse than depth-first seach
 When the state space is a large, shallow tree.
 In this case, the goal state is located close to the root of the tree, and the tree is not very deep.
-Hence, depth first search will be much quicker in finding the correct node while the IDS will spend a lot of time increasing the depth limit and revisiting the same states over and over again,
+Hence, depth first search will be much quicker in finding the correct node while the IDS will spend a lot of time increasing the depth limit and revisiting the same states over and over again.
+Since IDS is a BFS pretending to be a DFS